Nuclear power stations are not appropriate for Australia – and never will be

 Uranium is a finite resource just like coal, oil and gas.
 It needs to be mined and, just like mining coal, oil and gas, this carries serious safety concerns, including contaminating the environment with radioactive dust, radon gas, water-borne toxins, and increased levels of background radiation.
 On the other hand, energy generated from the sun and wind releases no pollutants into the air and is overwhelmingly considered to be safe.

-There you have it: nuclear power is expensive, illegal, dangerous and decades away from powering our homes and businesses.
+There you have it: nuclear power is expensive, dangerous and decades away from powering our homes and businesses.
 It makes no sense.
 On the other hand, energy from the sun and wind is cheap, abundant, safe and available now.
 So, let’s get on with building more renewable energy!

 What is a nuclear power station?